GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 RENSSELAER COUNTY

-St. Jean Baptiste Cemetery - Troy
+St. Jean de Baptiste Cemetery - Troy

 St. John's Cemetery - North Troy

-Appointment with staff researcher: $30 per hour, 1 hour minimum.
+Appointment with staff researcher: $30 per hour

 Email: rick.touchette@rcda.org (Richard N. Touchette, Director)